Forex Fundamental analysis

 Fundamental approach to Forex market analysis, unlike technical one, covers not only the prices and their changes, but the reasons for these changes as well.
 Each approach has its followers, advantages and disadvantages.

-The AUD/USD pair is trading significantly upwards for the second consecutive day and is ready to update last July’s maximum.
+The AUD/USD pair is trading upwards for the second day in a row, supported by the statistics and the weakness of the American currency.